Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/010_smtp-server.en.md

 {{% /tab %}}
 {{< /tabs >}}

-In your BOMnipotent Server config file, you can modify your smtp section to connect to the relay via the docker network:
+In your BOMnipotent Server config file, you can now modify your smtp section to connect to the relay via the docker network:
 ``` toml
 [smtp_config]
 user = "you@yourdomain.com"